 Unfair commercial practices

-- They are likely to distort your consumer choice
+- It is likely to distort your buying decision

-A commercial practice is misleading if it includes providing false information about or, would cause you to be deceived about:
+A commercial practice is misleading if it includes false or inaccurate information about the:

 - The existence, extent or nature of any approval or sponsorship (direct or indirect) of the product by others